 That’s why it’s a perfect time for this moist and fluffy vegan pumpkin bread recipe.

-This vegan pumpkin bread is filled with good-for-you ingredients and insanely delicious.
+This vegan pumpkin bread is filled with Whole Foods ingredients and insanely delicious.

 Maple syrup is used to sweeten this vegan pumpkin bread so no refined sugars or artificial sweeteners are used in this recipe.